By Molly Patrick

 And then allow your beautiful self to be okay.

 Are you okay?
-Talk to us in the comments below.
+Talk to me in the comments below.

 - 1 tablespoon red wine vinegar